przemek83/data-explorer/README.md

 | GoogleTest | BSD-3-Clause | https://github.com/google/googletest | testing framework |

 # Testing
 For testing purposes, `gtest` framework is used.
 Build the project first.
-Make sure that the `data-explorer-test` target is built.
+Make sure that the `data-explorer-tests` target is built.
 Modern IDEs supporting CMake also support running tests with monitoring of failures.
-But in case you would like to run it manually, go to the `build/test` directory, where the⁣ binary `data-explorer-test` should be available.
+But in case you would like to run it manually, go to the `build/tests` directory, where the⁣ binary `data-explorer-tests` should be available.
 Launching it should produce the following output on Linux:

-    $ ./data-explorer-test
+    $ ./data-explorer-tests
     Running main() from <path>/data-explorer/build/_deps/googletest-src/googletest/src/gtest_main.cc
     [==========] Running 44 tests from 8 test suites.
     [----------] Global test environment set-up.